rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 My goal is to consider `Alternative` instances from the point of view of the errors.
 This "pessimistic" viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
 My second goal is to show a useful instance that is missing in the standard library and is different from the instances I have found in Hackage.
 This instances is pessimistically constructed to preserve the failure information.
 My third goal is to briefly consider a possibility of rethinking the `Alternative` typeclass itself.

+This is a long post.
+You may prefer to pick a section you consider interesting and backtrack from it.
+The information is largely self-contained (except for referring to the laws).

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.